RydahDoesTech/apps/README.md

 # Apps by Rydah
-This is an Android app to have custom widgets & wallpapers on your smartphone.
+Welcome to the source.
+I create apps that contain custom widgets & wallpapers for use on your Android device.
 All widgets are designed by me, Rydah, using Samsung S22 Ultra or Pixel 7 Pro; Some wallpapers are created by other designers in which I give credit to the original creator.
 Please note: All wallpapers bundled within the app are not for sale and are available for personal use only.

 ## Copyright infringement is prohibited.
 All images are protected by the [CC 4.0 Attribution](https://creativecommons.org/licenses/by/4.0/legalcode#s2b/).